 - increased vascular permeability due to allograft ischemia and reperfusion

 - uptake of calcium by cells

 - use of cardiopulmonary bypass during surgery (associated with increased incidence and severity)

-It is not thought to be associated with a prolonged ischaemia time, preoperative pulmonary hypertension, type of lung transplant, underlying lung disease, age, or sex of recipients.
+It is not thought to be associated with a prolonged ischemia time, preoperative pulmonary hypertension, type of lung transplant, underlying lung disease, age, or sex of recipients.

-Some report that opacities in this type of pulmonary oedema being usually heterogeneous in nature and perihilar and lower lobe in distribution 2.
+Some report that opacities in this type of pulmonary edema being usually heterogeneous in nature and perihilar and lower lobe in distribution 2.

 Treatment and prognosis